Hzh1648679324/Two-Area-Capacity-Market/README.md

 The scripts implement the adequacy and capacity-value methodology used in the dissertation and are provided to support reproduction of the numerical results reported in Chapters 4 and 5.

 The principal adequacy metric is Great Britain Loss of Load Expectation (LOLE), while resource capacity value is evaluated using Equivalent Firm Capacity (EFC).
-The EFC comparator is firm capacity located in Great Britain.
+The EFC comparator is perfectly reliable firm capacity located in Great Britain.

 All commands in this README assume that they are executed from the root directory of the repository.

-The results/ directory contains the final figures reported in Chapters 4 and 5 of the dissertation.
-Running the reproduction scripts generates the underlying numerical outputs and reproduced figures from the supplied input data.

 ## Dissertation

 This repository accompanies an MSc dissertation undertaken at the University of Edinburgh.

-The repository is intended to provide the data and computational material required to reproduce the principal numerical analyses presented in Chapters 4 and 5.
+It provides the input data, computational code, and selected final outputs required to support and reproduce the principal numerical analyses presented in Chapters 4 and 5.